one Dream Down. Hundreds to Go.

 News & Events

-Girls in grades 1-8 who live/attend school in Southwest Detroit may apply for the next term that begins September 29th.
+Girls in grades 1-8 who live/attend school in Southwest Detroit may apply.
 Please call (313) 963-5881 to be added to the wait list.

 GED / Adult Education / Adult Literacy

-Orientation for the Late Fall 2014 semester of GED classes is on Thursday, October 16th from 1:45 to 3:45PM.
+Orientation for the Early Winter 2014/15 semester of GED classes is on Monday, December 15th from 1:45 to 3:45PM.
 Please bring picture ID, proof of income and $25 enrollment fee.
-If you register before October 13th, the fee is $15.
-The next term begins November 3rd and runs until December 18th.
+If you come in to MEP and register before December 8th, the fee is $15.
+The next term begins January 12th.
 For more information, please phone us at (313) 963-5881 or click here.

 To reserve a seat or for more information, contact Mary Madigan at 313-963-5881 or at email@example.com